IlyesGhorbel/PowerBI-Market-Politics-Analysis/README.md

 - Interactive visualizations to explore sectoral and temporal volatility
 - Sector heatmaps highlighting areas of impact

-## Repository Structure
-- `Dashboard.pbix`: complete Power BI file
-- `data/`: source and intermediate data files (Excel, CSV, Python scripts)
-- `scripts/`: Python scripts for data cleaning and analysis

 ## Usage
-Open the `Dashboard.pbix` file with Power BI Desktop to view and interact with the dashboard.
+Open the `PowerBI-Market-Politics-Analysis.pbix` file with Power BI Desktop to view and interact with the dashboard.

 ---